Mount Timpanogos: Geology

+Climate

 Hazards

 Since 1982 the Timpanogos Emergency Response Team ("TERT") has been established on the mountain on weekends to provide first aid, rescue and communication.

 The Timpanogos Glacier is one of the major sources of injury or death to hikers on Timpanogos, particularly when some attempt to "glissade" (or slide rapidly) down the snowfield's surface with the assistance of a shovel or other device to save time descending.
 There have been many cases of injuries from buried rocks under the snow as well.
 There have been numerous life flight rescues on the mountain, often caused by this activity.
 The frequency of these rescues, however, greatly diminished once TERT was established.

 Folklore

 In the early 1900s Eugene Lusk "Timp" Roberts, a professor at Brigham Young University, initiated an annual hike and pageant intended to "sell Timpanogos to the world."
 One way was to craft his take on native people's folklore.
 Some observers believe the ridgeline of Mount Timpanogos superficially resembles a sleeping woman.
 Roberts wrote his folk tale of the maiden Utahna and her sacrifice to her gods with this as the launch point, with one version the basis for a ballet.